Conflux-Chain/js-conflux-sdk/README.md

 ## 1.5 Key features
 v1.5 add support for [CIP37](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md) address.
+And only work with `conflux-rust` v1.1.1 or above.

-The biggest difference you `must to know` is conflux object need `networkId` to figure out right CIP37 address.
+The biggest difference you `must to know` is class `Conflux`'s init option add a new field `networkId`.
+If you still want use hex40 address when invoke RPC methods, `networkId must be set`, only with `networkId` conflux can firgure out a right CIP37 address from hex40 address.

 There are two way you can set it.
 You can specify `networkId` when initiate the conflux object
 ```js
 const conflux = new Conflux({
     url: 'http://test.confluxrpc.org',